I'm a pre-doctoral clinical psychology intern at Harvard University/McLean Hospital.

 Biography

-I am a Lebanese-American from Boston, MA now in Pittsburgh for graduate school, seeking to understand how early adverse experiences shape developmental trajectories.
+I am a Lebanese-American developmental and clinical psychologist seeking to understand how early adverse experiences shape developmental trajectories.
 My parents survived the Lebanese Civil War and worked tirelessly to provide a better life for my brother, my sister, and me; I have them to thank for instilling in me a) a curiosity to understand how trauma and adversity impact behavior and well-being, b) a passion for service work within my community, and c) an undying love of food.

-I also love reading (particularly audiobooks, and particularly ones read by the author), traveling during non-pandemic times, and eating.
-If you find yourself in Pittsburgh one of these days, please reach out for food recommendations; I'd get a lot more research done if I spent as much time reading papers as I do menu-prowling.
+I love to be active, whether that be rowing, snowboarding, running, or poorly playing tennis.
+I also love reading (especially audiobooks, and especially ones read by the author), traveling, and eating.
+If you find yourself in Pittsburgh or Boston one of these days, please reach out for food recommendations; I'd get a lot more done if I spent as much time reading papers as I do menu-prowling.